 Benefits of neural networks

-Neural networks have the ability to learn organically.
+Neural networks can learn organically.
 That is, the outputs from a neural network aren't completely limited by the inputs; artificial neural networks can generalise inputs, making them valuable for pattern recognition systems.

 They can also find shortcuts to achieve computationally intensive answers.
 Artificial neural networks can infer relations between data points, rather than expecting for records in a data source to be unambiguously connected.

-However, perhaps the biggest advantage deep neural networks provide is the ability to process and cluster unstructured data, such as pictures, audio files, video, text and numerical data.
-Given the analytical hierarchy, where each layer of nodes trains on the output of the previous layer, deep neural networks are capable of handling vast quantities of this unstructured data in order to find similarities before it reaches a human.
+However, the biggest advantage deep neural networks provide is the ability to process and cluster unstructured data, such as pictures, audio files, video, text, and numerical data.
+Given the analytical hierarchy, where each layer of nodes trains on the output of the previous layer, deep neural networks are capable of handling vast quantities of this unstructured data to find similarities before it reaches a human.